-Do Pre-Existing Conditions Affect Personal Injury Claims?
+Do Pre-Existing Conditions Affect Personal Injury Claims and Settlements?

-In real life, however, this is rarely true; most people deal with all sorts of health conditions at various points in their lives, some major and some minor.
-So what impact do pre-existing conditions have on personal injury claims and the compensation victims receive?
+In real life, however, this is rarely true.
+Most people deal with all sorts of health conditions—some major and some minor.
+So what impact do pre-existing conditions have on personal injury settlements and the compensation victims receive?

 You are, however, entitled to receive compensation for pre-existing conditions to the degree that the accident made them worse.
-This is known as exacerbation or aggravation of pre-existing conditions, and victims may be able to receive compensation not only for physical ailments and injuries, but also mental health conditions like anxiety and depression.
+This is known as exacerbation or aggravation of pre-existing conditions.
+You may be able to receive compensation not only for physical ailments and injuries, but also mental health conditions like anxiety and depression.

 “I wanted to thank you.
 I know it takes a lot to put together a case.
 After the first time meeting with you, you remembered our information, barely referring to your notes and continued to do so.
 You were generous with your thoughts and ideas as to how we could get what we were hoping for and it's so appreciated.
 We couldn't have gotten the verdict yesterday without you....It really does make a difference that you seem to care.”